jinwood/plant-trees/README.md

-## Hi, and welcome to my ecologi tech test submission

 This project has been bootsrapped using create-react-app.
 You can use the following commands to run the app locally.
 I have not tested `build` or `eject` but see no reason why they wouldn't work.